 Effective engagement varies for different associations based on their overall purpose.
 For example, advocacy-focused associations would engage members through new campaigns, whereas professional associations might focus on seminars and workshops.
 Despite these differences, there are some general practices that most associations can use to effectively engage their members.

 Our team of experts at Regpack have years of experience with membership software and building the tech tools that associations run on.
-This means we are well-versed in the ins-and-outs of successful association management and how these organizations can use the technology at their disposal to engage members long-term.
+This means we are well-versed in the ins and outs of successful association management and how these organizations can use the technology at their disposal to engage members long-term.
 From our experience, we’ve compiled five strategies that can positively impact your association’s membership engagement:

 Consistent engagement is well worth the investment.
-Engaged members not only regularly pay their monthly membership fees, but also attract new members, attend your events frequently, and allow your organization to continue building a strong community in your association’s given field.
+Engaged members not only regularly pay their monthly membership fees but also attract new members, attend your events frequently, and allow your organization to continue building a strong community in your association’s given field.

 1. Launch Advocacy Campaigns